 -

 Check the cable tension.
-If the shifting response is slow, tighten the cable tensioner on the lever or derailleur.
+If the shifting is delayed, tighten the cable tensioner on the lever or derailleur.

 -